chetanbhat/quantum-wordle/README.md

 # Quantum Wordle (Qwordle)

-This is a quantum twist on the popular word guessing game we all know and love.
+This is an attempt to put a quantum twist on the popular word guessing game we all know and love.

 ## How to play